christosgkoutzis/YouTube-frontpage-clone/README.md

 Included the navbar below the header that includes recommended video categories for the user.
 The categories do not lead to youtube.com yet (!!TODO).
 </details>

-## RoadMap
+## Roadmap

-- Make the page fully compatible to all types of mobile devices (screens) by implementing more responsive friendly features to the source code (like rem)
+- Implement navigation arrows for the video category navbar (using JS)

-- Implement redirect links and navigation arrows for the video category navbar
+- Implement funcionality for the hamburger menu button (change between sidebar navbars using JS)

 ## Contributing